What Star Trek Taught Me About Using Influencers

 Engaging with your consumers there means you have some options.

-You can advertise to them… but that’s disruptive.
+You can advertise to them… but that’s disruptive and people get wise to ads and find ways to block them.

-You can do content marketing but that takes forever to get traction.
+You can choose content marketing but that takes forever to get traction.

 Or, you can work with influencers –people who already have their trust.